jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 1. Enter the purchase value of second car at Purchase Invoice. (eg. RM30,000 )
 2. You must select the correct car plate number from Project. (eg. PGE3333, AAA9999)
-3. Supplier GST No, Purchase invoice number, date and cost will be update automatically after you have save the purchase invoice.
+3. Supplier GST No, Purchase invoice number, date and cost will be updated automatically after you have save the purchase invoice.

    | Project: Purchase Detail | Update from                   |
    |--------------------------|--------------------------------|